 A Moment of Clarity

 I remember a few years ago when my first son was only a couple months old.
 This time in my life was filled with uncertainties and pressure.
-I had rocked him to sleep many nights before.
-But this particular night, but this time, my attention was different.
-I noticed the room was quiet, the air flowing through the vents.
-I could feel his breathing slow down and deepen.
-In that moment, I wasn't thinking of any plans, email responses, progress reports.
+I was a new dad, learning the ropes of a role at a new company that was expanding quickly, all in the middle of covid.
+I had put him to sleep many nights before.
+But this particular night, my attention was different.
+It was more aware and present.
+I noticed the room was quiet, the sound of the air flowing through the vents.
+I could feel my son's breathing slow down and deepen as he drifted into his sleep.
+In that moment, I wasn't thinking of any of my many problems, future plans, email responses, annoyances or even the fact that I was sleep deprived.
+They all seemed to take a back seat and left me with a rare sense of clarity.
 I was simply...there.

 I remember thinking "this is enough."

-Someone once said to me, “It’s wild.
+Someone once put it this way “It’s wild.
 I got here.
 I thought I’d feel it.
 But it’s like I skipped the part where I get to enjoy it.”

 What actually shifts?